QuantEcon/quantecon-book-theme/docs/launch.md

 ]
 ```

-If you'd like to activate UI elements for `sphinx-thebe` in the `sphinx-book-theme`,
+If you'd like to activate UI elements for `sphinx-thebe` in the `quantecon-book-theme`,
 add the following theme configuration:

 ```python